IsaiasMalvar/car-registry-final/README.md

 # Spring Boot Application - Database Demo

 This is a **Spring Boot Application** configured to connect to a MySQL database using **Docker Compose**.
 The application is containerized, leveraging Maven for dependency management and packaging.
+It implements Spring Security and Spring MVC features alongside Swagger/OpenApi annotations, effectively making it a simple a CRUD REST API for the management of a car registry.

 ---